-In 2014, the U.S. Bureau of Labor Statistics (BLS) reported that the majority of substance abuse counselors were earning between $41,870 and $48,030 mean annual wage per year.
+In 2015, the U.S. Bureau of Labor Statistics (BLS) reported that substance abuse and behavior disorder counselors were earning a median salary of $39,980 per year.
 Most of these counselors were employed in outpatient care centers and substance abuse facilities, according to the BLS.
-The BLS listed the field's highest-paying employer as colleges and universities, which offered mean annual salaries of $74,030.
+The BLS listed the field's highest-paying employer as hospitals, which offered a median annual salary of $46,290.

 The BLS projects a 22% employment growth for substance abuse and behavioral disorder counselors between 2014 and 2024.
 This is much higher than the average growth rate for all U.S. professions and is attributed in part to the current trend toward treating rather than incarcerating those convicted of drug-related offenses.